 of the chest or stomach while breathing

-- Breathing faster than usual, or
+- Breathing faster than normal, or

 - Turning blue around the lips and

-The symptoms of RSV can
+The symptoms of RSV can seem like

 The healthcare provider will ask about your child’s symptoms and

-child may also have tests, such as a nasal swab or wash.
+may also have tests, such as a nasal swab or wash.
 This is a painless test to look

-for the virus in fluid from the nose.
+the virus in fluid from the nose.

 Treatment will depend on your